This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main

 Visit in spring to see a carpert of bluebells and then return in autumn to see fascinating fungus on the big, old beech and oak trees.

-The West Dorset countryside is a great place for a 50 things to do before you're 11 ¾ adventure.
-You can try several 50 things activities at Lewesdon including:
+You can try several 50 things to do before you're 11 ¾ activities at Lewesdon including:

 - Climb a huge hill - if you've walked to the top you've ticked this one off

-- Explore in a tree - lots of ancient beech trees with nooks and crannies
+- Explore inside a tree - lots of ancient beech trees with nooks and crannies

 - Make a trail with sticks - turn a family walk into a fun game in the woodland